opnsense/docs/source/manual/ndproxy.rst

 ==============================================  ====================================================================

 With this configuration, the ``2001:db8::/64`` network will be delegated to the downstream CPE router.
-It will receive ``2001:db8::2/128`` on its WAN interface, and a default IPv6 route to the PE router's LLA ``fe80::1``.
+It will receive ``2001:db8::2/128`` on its WAN interface, and a default IPv6 route to the PE router's LLA ``fe80::1`` on the CUSTOMER interface.

 Setup CPE Router
 --------------------------------------------------

-This is the OPNsense attached to PE router, it will receive the delegated /64 Prefix on its WAN interface.
-The goal is to use this prefix on the LAN interface by proxying NDP messages with ndproxy.
-Without it, only the router itself could use this network.
+This is the OPNsense attached to the PE router, it will receive the delegated /64 Prefix on its WAN interface.
+The goal is to use this prefix on the

-With ndproxy, NDP (Neighbor Discovery Procotol) will be proxied from LAN to WAN so all LAN IPv6 devices can be discovered by the PE router.
+LAN interface by proxying NDP messages with ndproxy.
+Without it, only the router itself could use this network as host.

 Go to :menuselection:`Interfaces --> WAN`